Is Rising Student Debt Harming the U.S. Economy?

 However, federal student lending did not begin until the Cold War.
 In response to the Soviet Union’s launch of Sputnik in 1957, Congress passed the National Defense Education Act, sweeping legislation that created federally funded student loan programs and supported national security–related fields, including science, math, and foreign languages.
 In 1965, the Lyndon B. Johnson administration expanded federal involvement at all levels of education with the Higher Education Act (HEA), which laid the foundation for the current system of federal student lending.
 Since then, Congress has passed laws that expand loan eligibility and allow parents to borrow on behalf of their children.

-The federal government also provides need-based aid in the form of Pell grants, which were established in 1972 and students do not have to repay.
+The federal government also provides need-based aid in the form of Pell Grants, which were established in 1972 and students do not have to repay.
 But funding levels for the program have not kept pace with the rising cost of college, resulting in more students turning to loans.

 The U.S. government used to guarantee or subsidize private loans through the Federal Family Education Loan (FFEL) program, but critics, including President Barack Obama, argued that this was a handout to commercial lenders, and the program was ended in 2010.
 All federal student loans have since been issued directly by the Department of Education.

 Some education finance experts say the increase in federal student lending is making college less affordable for many by allowing institutions to artificially inflate tuition.
 William J. Bennett, the secretary of education under President George H.W.
 Bush, argued in 1987 that federal aid was shielding colleges from market pressures, allowing them to charge ever increasing prices.
 The so-called Bennett hypothesis continues to be debated by education experts.
-A 2014 study found that federal aid led to tuition increases only at private, for-profit schools, though other research has established a link between aid and rising tuition at public schools as well.
+A 2014 study found that federal aid led to tuition increases only at private, for-profit schools, though other research [PDF] has established a link between aid and rising tuition at public schools as well.

 What is the current debate?